By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Saying no does not make you a bad person.

 If you feel that saying no is selfish or makes you a bad person think again.
 There are lots of good reasons to tell others no. Having good boundaries protects you and it protects others.
-Your children need to learn the word no and who but you is better qualified to teach them the power of no?
+Your children need to learn the word no and who but you are better qualified to teach them the power of no?

 Giving reasons for your no sounds like you want to be talked into it.